About Teaching in Thailand

 Common Questions about Teaching in Thailand:

-Yes, you can absolutely teach without a degree but it will not be legal and you will not be afforded the work permit or visa that makes living in Thailand so easy.
-With that being said, and even with the supposed crackdowns on illegal teachers, there are still thousands of people working on tourist visas, doing visa runs, and generally just trying to get by.
+Yes, you can absolutely teach without a degree, but again, it will not be legal and you will not be afforded the work permit or visa that makes living in Thailand so easy.
+Even with the supposed crackdowns on illegal teachers, there are still thousands of people working on tourist visas, doing visa runs, and generally just trying to get by.

-Can I work on a tourist visa in Thailand?
+Can I work on a tourist (TR) or education (ED) visa in Thailand?

 Can I teach as a non-native speaker?

-Can I teach without a TEFL or TESOL certificate?
+Can I teach without a CELTA or TEFL/TESOL certificate?

-Do I need a background check to teach in Thailand?
+Do I need a criminal background check to teach in Thailand?